monstersource/cyoa-tracker/readme.md

 will total out at: 40 - 10 + 5 = **35**.

-the system also supports decimals:
+you can even use (basic) decimals:

 ```
 + 10.5